 With your digital transformation, a tremendous amount of development lays ahead.
-If your developers are hamstrung by old tools, it will be nearly impossible to keep your project on track and your top talent engaged.
+If your developers are hamstrung by old tools, it will be nearly impossible to keep your project on track and your top talent engaged and delighted.

 Industry analyst Forrester reports a much larger proportion of the developer population finds the actor model approachable compared to writing multithreaded code within object-oriented frameworks.
 The actor model provides a higher level of abstraction for writing concurrent and distributed systems.
 It alleviates the developer from having to deal with explicit locking and thread management, making it easier to write correct concurrent, parallel and distributed systems.